eclipse-ankaios/ankaios/doc/docs/reference/startup-configuration.md

 | remove | boolean | no | Specify whether the container shall be removed after exited
 | networkMode | string | no | Set the network mode for the container (like `bridge`, `host`, `none`)

+**Note:** Some fields are optional in the runtime configuration.
+The Podman uses its default value if such field is not set.

 #### Mount

 | Field | Type | Required | Description |